-Executive - Non-Independent - In office since May 2023 Belonging list: majority (Ministry of Economy and Finance)
+Executive - Non-Independent19 - In office since May 2023

 Ambassador Stefano Pontecorvo has been Chairman of Leonardo since 9 May 2023.
 He was born in Bangkok (Thailandia) on 17 February 1957.

 Ambassador Stefano Pontecorvo has been an Italian diplomat and a European and international official for about forty years.
 He was formerly Italian Ambassador to Pakistan and Deputy Chief of Mission at the Italian Embassies in Moscow and London.
 He served in the Italian Representation Offices to the European Union (where he was Head of the Balkans Desk in the Common Foreign and Security Policy) and to NATO.
 He was also the Director of the Stability Pact for the Balkans.